nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list tasks with a label name
+1. User requests to list tasks with a label name.
-2. System shows a list of tasks under a label name
+2. System shows a list of tasks under a label name.
-Use case ends
+Use case ends.

 **Extensions**